jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab19.md

 \end{equation}
 $$

-Therefore, if we let $z'=x'+jy'$, and use matrix form to represent the rotation, we have:
+Therefore, if we let $z'=x'+jy'$ and use matrix form to represent the rotation, we have:

 $$
 \begin{equation}